esp-rs/std-training/book/src/03_2_cargo_generate.md

 default = ["native"] # add this line native = ["esp-idf-sys/native"]
 ```

+🔎 The `.cargo/config.toml` is the file where you set local settings ([list of all settings](https://doc.rust-lang.org/cargo/reference/config.html)) for your package.
+The `Cargo.toml` file, you will [import all your dependencies](https://doc.rust-lang.org/cargo/guide/cargo-toml-vs-cargo-lock.html).

 Optional, but recommended: save some disk space by setting the toolchain directory to global.